Review: Philips Hue Play gradient lightstrip – absolute game-changer

 This light strip will seriously transform how you watch TV or play video games.

 Insane, right?
-Well, I’m here to tell you, it really is.
-So let’s dive into this and see everything this has thing has to offer.
+Well, I’m here to tell you it is.
+So let’s dive into this and see everything this thing has to offer.

 Once you have everything, getting set up is pretty straightforward

 Philips makes the installation process easy, and I was able to get the lightstrip attached to my TV in under 10 mins.
 As to how it’s attached to your TV, it’s pretty simple.

 Instead of taping on the light strip to the back of your TV, you mount the strip through four brackets placed at the corners of the TV.
 The lightstrip is pretty thick, so this makes it a much better mounting option.

 Adding the light strip to my existing ecosystem of Hue lights was also pretty straightforward.
 Philips makes it easy with its app.
 The only thing that will take some time is getting the Hue Sync Box up and running.

 There are a few extra steps that you’ll need to take physically and in the app to get the lightstrip up and running.
 For the sake of word count, here’s a quick rundown of what it entails in a short, simple video.

 The Philips Hue Sync Box is a required add-on